 The ECC-Net is competent:

-If the request comes from a consumer, meaning a 'natural person who is acting for the purposes which are outside his trade, business and profession'
+If the request comes from a consumer, meaning a 'natural person who is purchasing goods or services is acting for the purposes which are outside his trade, business, craft or profession'

 The ECC is not competent: